aurbac/aws-systems-manager/README.md

 ## Inventory of Systems Manager

-As the instances have de SSM Agent installed and the IAM permissions required to be accessed by Systems Manager, you can go to Systems Manager service and click on **Inventory** under Insights section, scroll down and you will see your instances added as follow:
+As the instances have de SSM Agent installed and the IAM permissions required to be accessed by Systems Manager, you can go to Systems Manager **Inventory** https://console.aws.amazon.com/systems-manager/inventory, scroll down and you will see your instances added as follow:

 ![SSM Instances added](images/instances.png)

 ## Resource Groups for Production and Development services

 3.1\.
-Go to Systems Manager service and click on **Find Resources** under Resource Groups section.
+Go to Systems Manager console on the **Find Resources** page https://console.aws.amazon.com/resource-groups/resources.

 3.2\.
-In **Grouping criteria** apply a filter using the tag key `Environment` and the value `Production` or `Development` and click **View query results**.
+In **Grouping criteria** apply a filter using the Tag key `Environment` and the value `Production` or `Development` and click **View query results**.

 3.3\.
-You will see the resources related to the environment, click on **Save query as group** and name the group as `Production-Services` or `Development-Services` and **Create group**.
+You will see the resources related to the environment, click on **Save query as group**.

+3.4\.
+Scroll down and for the **Group Name** type `Production-Services` or `Development-Services` and **Create group**.

-In **Saved Resource Groups** under Resource Groups section you will see the resources groups created to explore.
+3.5\.
+Go to Systems Manager console on the **Saved Resource Groups** page https://console.aws.amazon.com/resource-groups/groups you will see the resources groups created to explore.

 ## Inventory for Production and Development instances

 4.1\.
-Go to Systems Manager service and click on **Inventory** under Insights section.
+Go to Systems Manager console on the **Inventory** page https://console.aws.amazon.com/systems-manager/inventory.

 4.2\.
 Click on **Setup Inventory**.